Neck pain can be far more severe than even a very sore back.

 Stroke

 For a stunning interview with a neurologist who herself had a stroke and, afterwards was able to describe in the most amazing way what was happening, follow this link.
-Scroll down to My STROKE of insight at Neck pain and Headache.

-Grade one cervical pain; there are no signs or symptoms suggestive of
+There are no signs or symptoms suggestive of

 reassurance and pain control.
 In depth investigations and prolonged treatment are not indicated.

-Grade two cervical pain; again, there are no signs or symptoms of
+Again there are no signs or symptoms of

-major structural pathology, but significant interference with the activities of
+major structural pathology but significant interference with the activities of

 daily living now begin.
 The patient requires pain relief and early treatment